U.S. and U.K. blame Iran for drone strike on oil tanker

 “Iran must end such attacks, and vessels must be allowed to navigate freely in accordance with international law,” Raab said.

-What’s next: Raab said the UK is working with its partners “on a concerted response.”
-Israeli and British diplomats told Axios that the next step will be to attempt to convene a meeting of the United Nations Security Council.
+What’s next: Israeli and British diplomats told Axios that the next step will be to attempt to convene a meeting of the United Nations Security Council.

+"We are working with our partners to consider our next steps and consulting with governments inside the region and beyond on an appropriate response, which will be forthcoming," Blinken said.

 Editor's note: This story has been updated with new information.